pyxelr/kubeflow-deploy-on-windows/README.md

   <img src="available-kubeflow-information.png" alt="Available Kubeflow Information">

 11. Take a note of the URL, username and password.
 You can also check the login credentials with a command:
-   * admin: `microk8s juju config dex-aafter it's done, you shall see the dashboarduth static-username`
+   * admin: `microk8s juju config dex-auth static-username`
    * password: `microk8s juju config dex-auth static-password`

 ### Accessing the dashboard